EvolSoft/xWeb/README.md

 ##Compiling Source

+This is a small explanation of how to compile

 > By default xWeb has been compiled on Windows using WinLess but you can compile it also on other platforms.<br>You must remember only that the main file to compile is `xWeb.less`

 *1. Add xWeb source path in WinLess*